jctillman/js-ml-workshop/readme.md

 Consider what happens in two dimensions, when there is an enormous circular set of data points, with a smaller, tighter, and also circular set of datapoints just a small distance from its edge, like a plannet skimming the surface of a red giant.
 If you were to place one centroid in the center of the  small set, and another in the centroid in the center of the large set, the half-way point between them would be deep within the larger set of data.
 So in such a case, k-means will classify a large part of the large set as belonging to the small set, erroneously.

-To put the above paragraph more briefly, k-means always marks the border between centroids at the half-way mark.
+To put the above paragraph more briefly, k-means must always mark the border between centroids at the half-way mark.
 Sometimes this does not reflect the actual borders between clusters.
 This is problematic.

 K-means also has difficulty with any data which is not clustered roughly sphereically.
 If data should cluster in a long narrow crescent, sweeping through 2d, 3d, or 784d space, k-means will not identify it as a single cluster, because clusters always consist in those points closer to a single centroid than to any other centroid.
 So this,  too, is a significant problem with k-means.
 Nonspherical clusters will result in many different elements being misclassified.

-There are, of course, many other methods of clustering.
+There are, of course, many other methods of clustering, which evade some of these problems.
 DBSCAN, OPTICS, and hierarchical clustering are clustering methods.

 ## Reinforcement Learning